tedeh/jayson/README.md

 Adds a method to the server.
 Returns void.

 * `name` (String) Name of method
-* `definition` (Function|JaysonClient) Function definition that can be either a regular JavaScript function that must take a callback as the last argument, or an instance of `jayson.client` for relay functionality.
+* `definition` (Function|JaysonClient) Function definition that can be either a regular JavaScript function that must take a callback as the last argument, or an instance of `jayson.Client` for relay functionality.

 ##### Server.prototype.hasMethod(name)